zowe/docs-site/docs/user-guide/configure-zos-system.md

       LIST BPX
       ```

-You must also grant READ access to the OMVSAPPL profile in the APPL class to Zowe STC user and also **all other Zowe users** using various Zowe features.
-Skip the following steps when OMVSAPPL profile is not defined in your environment.
+You must also grant READ access to the OMVSAPPL profile in the APPL class to the Zowe STC user as well as **all other Zowe users** using various Zowe features.
+Skip the following steps when the OMVSAPPL profile is not defined in your environment.

 - If you use RACF, complete the following steps:

-    1. Check whether you already have the required access defined as part of the environment configuration.
-Skip the following steps when the access was already granted.
+    1. Check if you already have the required access defined as part of the environment configuration.
+Skip the following steps if access is already granted.
          ```
          RLIST APPL OMVSAPPL AUTHUSER
          ```

-    2. Issue the following commands and review the output to check whether permission has been successfully granted:
+    2. Issue the following commands and review the output to check if permission has been successfully granted:
          ```
          PERMIT OMVSAPPL CLASS(APPL) ID(<zowe_user>) ACCESS(READ)
          SETROPTS RACLIST(APPL) REFRESH